Knowledge Graph Embedding Methods for Entity Alignment: An Experimental Review: Experimental Setting

 \begin{itemize} \item \textbf{D\_W\_15K\_V1} and \textbf{D\_W\_15K\_V2} are the sparse and the dense datasets, respectively, that were constructed from DBpedia and Wikidata KGs, describing actors, musicians, writers, films, songs, cities, football players and football teams.
 We chose them in order to examine the influence of KG density variations in the relation- and attribute-based methods.
-In addition, these datasets have both low number of entities that have textual descriptions and entity names similarity, undermining the methods that use them.
+In addition, these datasets have both low entity name similarity and a low number of entities that have long textual descriptions, undermining the methods that use them.
 In these datasets, relation and attribute names have been replaced with special ids, which influences in a negative way methods that perform schema alignment using predicate names.